krz8/accretions/README.md

   Aside: The widespead adoption of Unicode, while a good thing, killed much of the use of trie structures in memory.
 One widely adopted approach to dealing with Unicode in trie structures was to maintain strings in an encoding like UTF-8 rather than native codepoints.
-  Here, the use of ternary search trees instead of tries is a much more convenient solution (imho).
+In my opinion, the use of ternary search trees instead of old-style tries to be a much more convenient solution.

 - Red-Black Trees